Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Uncertainty Quantification for Minimax Optimization

-The validity of the proposed CI in \eqref{uq:union ci} requires the resampling size $M$ to be sufficiently large.
-In practice, we typically choose $M = 500$ or $M = 1000$, which achieves uniform coverage in the experiments presented in Section~\ref{sec: simus}.
-Moreover, we observe that the length of the resulting CI is insensitive to the choice of the resampling size $M$.
+The validity of CI in \eqref{uq:union ci} requires $M$ to be sufficiently large.
+In practice, we typically choose $M = 500$ or $1000$, which achieves uniform coverage in the experiments presented in Section~\ref{sec: simus}.
+Even though we are taking a union to construct the final CI, we have shown that our proposed CI attains a parametric length in the following Theorem \ref{thm: inference-length}.
+Moreover, we observe that the length of the resulting CI does not get much longer with an increasing $M$; see Appendix \ref{appendix: varyM} for the empirical results.

-We now comment on the computational cost of the proposed inferential procedure.
-For each index $m\in \mathcal{M}$, the weight vector $\widehat{\gamma}^{[m]}$ is computed by solving the strongly convex problem in \eqref{eq: resampled gamma}.
-Given $\widehat{\gamma}^{[m]}$, we then compute the estimator $\widehat{\theta}^{[m]}$ in \eqref{eq: m-opt}.
-Thus, the computation of the perturbed estimator $\widehat{\theta}^{[m]}$ requires the solution of only two convex problems, both of which can be solved computationally efficiently.
+Regarding the computational cost of the proposed perturbation-based inferential procedure, for each index $m\in \mathcal{M}$, one solves a strongly convex problem in \eqref{eq: resampled gamma} to obtain the weight vector $\widehat{\gamma}^{[m]}$.
+Given $\widehat{\gamma}^{[m]}$, we then compute the estimator $\widehat{\theta}^{[m]}$ {by solving another convex problem} in \eqref{eq: m-opt}.
+Thus, the computation of the perturbed estimator $\widehat{\theta}^{[m]}$ requires solving only two convex problems, both of which can be solved computationally efficiently.
 Moreover, in practice, we further accelerate the entire procedure by parallelizing the computations across $M$ independent {perturbations}.
 For example, in our simulation experiments under setting \textbf{(S4)} in Section~\ref{sec: simus}, the inferential procedure takes approximately 20 seconds in total with $M=500$.
-Compared to the methods that require repeated sampling and retraining based on the original data, our method avoids solving machine learning models repeatedly when constructing the DML estimators of ${\U}$.
+Compared to the methods that require repeated sampling and retraining based on the original data, our method avoids repeatedly solving machine learning models when constructing the DML estimators of ${\U}=(\mu^{(1)}, \mu^{(2)},..., \mu^{(L)})$.
 This difference results in improvements in both computational and memory efficiency.